jimmiebergmann/blopp/README.md

 Due to limitations of std::expected.

 #### How can I map my custom type without representing it as an object?
 Use `format` instead of `map` method in your object template specialization.
+Return void or bool.
+Returning false will result in blopp::write/read_error_code::`user_defined_failure`.
 Here's an example:

 ``` cpp